API Documentation

 payment_success

 Sent when a payment is successfully completed and verified on-chain.
+This is the primary event you should use to fulfill orders.

 {